Biarity/ToolkitBoilerplate/README.md

 Or...Open `START_DEV.bat`.

-Or...in the project directory,
+That is, in the project directory,
 * `dotnet watch run` to start backend on port 5000
 * `npm run serve --prefix ClientApp` to start frontend on port 8080
-* Note in dev backend reverse proxies frontend so no need to got o port 8080
+* Note in dev backend reverse proxies frontend so no need to got to port 8080

-## Next steps
+# Next steps

 * Add entities (should be subclasses of `ApplicationEntity`)
 * Create migrations & update database (`Add-Migration Init; Update-Database`)